How To Dry Up Breastmilk And How Long Does It Take?

 Image: IStock

 Research shows topical application of cabbage leaves on the breast may help reduce breast pain and relieve engorgement (6).
 However, its role in suppressing breast milk still needs more research.
-You can wear washed and dried, cold cabbage leaves inside the bra and change them every two hours.
+You can wear washed and dried, cold cabbage leaves inside the bra to prevent leaking breast milk and change them every two hours.
 Continue use until the breasts stop feeling too full (1).

 3. Herbs

-In traditional medicine, the consumption of sage tea and sage leaf extracts is recommended to reduce milk supply.
-The topical application of jasmine flowers and oral consumption of chasteberry reduce the prolactiniXA hormone that manages breast tissue development and milk production in mammals. levels in the body and thus minimize milk supply (7).
+In traditional medicine, sage tea and sage leaf extracts are recommended herbs for breastfeeding women to reduce milk supply.
+The topical application of jasmine flowers and oral consumption of chasteberry reduce the prolactiniA hormone that manages breast tissue development and milk production in mammals. levels in the body and thus minimize milk supply (7).

 4. Vitamin B